 by Mike Retzlaff

 For at least the last 20 years, I’ve been adding spices to beer wort with about 10 minutes left in the boil.
 I’ve done this because I probably read it in a book and never really thought about it.
-This technique was reinforced by being a common practice by everyone else.
+This technique was reinforced by being commonly practiced by everyone else.
 I recently read something which wasn’t shocking or an “aha” moment but did give me pause to think.
 Someone remarked that a friend of his, a professional chef (and non-brewer), commented on this practice by asking “would you throw a tea bag in a pot of water and boil it for ten minutes?
 Would you pour coffee grounds into a pot and boil them for the same amount of time?”
 Of course, nobody would (well, most wouldn’t).
 The volatiles you want from the tea or coffee will burn off with the steam and any bitter components are more likely to be extracted.

 We all add hops to the kettle at various times to get the effects of hops on the beer.
 The timing of the additions is dictated by what we’re trying to achieve.
 We can use First Wort Hopping and/or a bittering addition usually with 60 minutes left in the boil.
 This gives the alpha acids in the hops a chance to isomerize which makes them useful.
 Another addition might be at the 10 – 20 minute mark for flavor and then a late addition at the 0 – 5 minute mark for aroma.
 Some brewers add these late additions to the whirlpool or hop back.
 Dry hopping is another time to add hops to enhance aroma.

 Given this concept, an obvious answer would be to add the spices at flame out which provides the most from those additions without driving off the delicate flavors and aromatics.
 Most spices consist of the seeds, roots, or bark of various plants and can contribute tannins if boiled.
-To temper this concept with reason, the spice additions aren’t usually massive and the amount of tannins that could be rendered would be rather insignificant anyway.
+To temper this thought with reason, the spice additions aren’t usually massive and the amount of tannins that could be rendered would be rather insignificant anyway.
 This entire consideration is what my old English friend would call “skinning fleas for hides and tallow.”

 Comparing tea and coffee to spice additions simply does not apply.